2024 Solar Incentives Guide for East Bridgewater, MA - Tax Credits & Rebates

 Federal Solar Incentives

-Federal incentives are the kind of incentives that you are most likely to have some knowledge of.
-The Federal Solar Investment Tax Credit, or ITC, is the most commonly known federal solar incentive.
-The ITC provides a tax credit for a set percentage of the cost of your solar system.
+Federal incentives are the type of incentives that you are most likely to have some knowledge of.
+A federal incentive that most people are probably familiar with is the Federal Solar Investment Tax Credit (ITC).
+The ITC is a tax credit for a specified percentage of the cost of your solar system.

-Click here to learn more about the new Inflation Reduction Act.
-Your local East Bridgewater solar panel installation experts can answer your questions and explain how the new Clean Energy Credit applies to you.
+More information about the new Inflation Reduction Act can be found here.
+Your local East Bridgewater solar panel installation experts can answer your questions and explain how the new Clean Energy Credit may apply to you.

 State & Local Solar Incentives